ryanwilliamquinn/sails-permissions-example/README.md

 The admin user credentials default to admin/admin1234.
 See `config/bootstrap.js` for other user credentials.

 The bootstrap file also contains some example roles and permissions.
-You can find a full walkthrough of this example [here](http://threeninetyfive.net/blog/2015/07/14/sails-permissions-by-example/).
+You can find a full walkthrough of this app [here](http://threeninetyfive.net/blog/2015/07/14/sails-permissions-by-example/).